Assistant Professor, Translational Neurophysiology Lab, Center for Bioelectronic Medicine,

-One of Dr. Zanos’ research interests is the science and technology for chronic, closed-loop electrical stimulation in freely behaving animals and in humans.
+One of Dr. Zanos’ research interests is the science and technology for chronic, closed-loop electrical stimulation in freely behaving subjects.
 Some of these studies use the Neurochip platform, that he helped develop and tested at Dr. Eb Fetz’s group at the University of Washington, as a starting point.
 In parallel, more advanced platforms, developed in-house at the Center for Bioelectronic Medicine (CBEM), are tested.
 These portable or implantable systems, in real-time, monitor and analyze neural and physiological signals and deliver closed-loop electrical stimulation to neural tissue (brain, spinal cord or peripheral nerves).
 Closed-loop stimulation observes the state of the organism and the organ(s) whose function it seeks to modulate and dynamically adjusts to changing physiological and disease-related conditions to maximize efficacy while minimizing unwanted side effects.

-A second focus of research at Dr. Zanos’s lab is to develop translational large animal models for studying the physiology of a variety of neural pathways, in the central and the peripheral nervous system, and for testing neuromodulation therapies in health and in a variety of diseases.
+A second focus of research at Dr. Zanos’s lab is to develop translational large models for studying the physiology of a variety of neural pathways, in the central and the peripheral nervous system, and for testing neuromodulation therapies in health and in a variety of diseases.
 Disease models of the nervous system, the heart, the respiratory system, the gastrointestinal system, the immune system and others will be developed and studied.
-Large animal models allow the design of BEM therapies based on experimental observations that are physiologically and anatomically most relevant to human disease; they also generate a wealth of efficacy and safety data that will be used to support premarket submissions for BEM therapies deploying class III devices.
+Large models allow the design of BEM therapies based on experimental observations that are physiologically and anatomically most relevant to human disease; they also generate a wealth of efficacy and safety data that will be used to support premarket submissions for BEM therapies deploying class III devices.

 A third focus of research at Dr. Zanos’ lab is the use of vagus nerve stimulation (VNS) as a method for modulating brain function, especially in relation to brain plasticity and disorders like stroke, epilepsy and Parkinson’s disease.
 In a project funded by DARPA, vagus nerve stimulation, a manipulation that results in the release of neuromodulators in the cortex and promotes brain reorganization, is studied in monkeys at the University of Washington.
 The effects of VNS on brain plasticity, cortical excitability and brain connectivity are documented, using neurophysiological and mathematical methods.